 Yet the true sake connoisseur doesn't stop at knowing only sake grade meanings.
 Consider these additional important sake terms and categories.
 When included on a label, these titles denote either a specialty sake style or a niche production process differentiating its end product from others.

-Muroka is unfiltered sake.
-Most commercial sake brewing processes involve filtration, where raw sake is pressed and filtrated after fermentation to remove lees and lingering starches and proteins.
+Muroka is unfined sake.
+Most commercial sake brewing processes involve filtration, where raw sake is pressed and fined after fermentation to remove lees and lingering starches and proteins.
 Muroka sake is pressed post-fermentation but is not charcoal or carbon filtered, resulting in a straw yellow rather than clear final liquid.

 - Muroka-style Takara products: Sho Chiku Bai Junmai Daiginjo